 Everybody gather at the groom and bride’s houses, help to decorate and prepare the foods.

 At the bride’s house

 The representative of the groom’s family leads his family and close friends to the bride’s house.

 Parents and families of two sides sit around a table.
-The representative of the groom’s family expresses the purpose and ask the permission to receive the bride again.
-The representative of bride’s family let the bride get married with the groom.
+The representative of the groom’s family expresses the purpose and ask permission to receive the bride again.
+The representative of the bride’s family lets the bride get married to the groom.
 The future groom’s family unwraps the boxes, shows the presents to the future bride’s family that will approve the presents.
 Some of the presents are placed on the ancestral altar.

 In some families, the future bride does not appear until the future groom is accepted to take her from her room to the living room where 2 families sit.

 The groom bows the bride’s parents and grandparents and gifts the bride a bouquet of flowers.

 The bride and groom stand in front of the altar, burn incense sticks, bow the ancestors, announce their ancestors that they have become husband and wife.

 The bride and groom bow their parents, thank the parents for raising them well.
 The bride and groom bow each other.

 Speeches and formal tea occur.
 Parents give the couple advice about marriage.